You can turn your TV on and off using your voice and Google Nest or Google Home speaker or display.

 |Turn off TV||

-Note: When you turn off a TV, content stops casting to that TV.
-If you're playing content on other sources, that content remains playing.
+Note: When you turn off a TV, content will stop casting to that TV.
+If you're playing content on other sources, that content will remain playing.

 Tips and tricks to turn your TV on and off

-- If you've linked more than one TV to Google Home, you'll need to include the TV you're controlling in every voice command.
-Example: "Ok Google, turn on <Living room TV>".
+- If you've linked more than one TV to your speaker or display, you'll need to include the TV you're controlling in every voice command.
+Example: "Hey Google, turn on <Living room TV>."

 - To avoid saying the TV name each time, you can set your media playback device and your commands will always control that device.